20.11 Checklist for Staple Removal – Nursing Skills – 2e

 Do not pull up while depressing handle on staple remover or change the angle of your wrist or hand.
 Close the handle, observe the staple ends lifting out of the skin.
 If necessary, gently move the staple side to side to remove.

-Apply appropriate sized Steri-Strips to provide support on either side of the incision, generally 1 to 2 in long.
+Apply appropriate sized Steri-Strips to provide support on either side of the incision, generally 1 to 2 inches long.

 Using the principles of asepsis, place Steri-Strips perpendicular along the incision line with gaps of approximately 2 to 3 mm between each.